solygambas/react-projects/microfrontends/README.md

 - handling CSS in microfrontends.
 - implementing multi-tier navigation.
 - using memory history and syncing history objects.
+- creating the Auth app, adding signin and signup forms.

 Based on [Microfrontends with React: A Complete Developer's Guide](https://www.udemy.com/course/microfrontend-course/) by Stephen Grider (2021).